Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/nodes/types/color.rst

 Hue
    Input hue value of color.
 The value can be provided by another node or set manually.
 Saturation
-   Input saturation value of color .
+   Input saturation value of color.
 The value can be provided by another node or set manually.
 Value
    Input HSV-Value of color.
 The value can be provided by another node or set manually.
 Fac